Archivos de Neurociencias (Archives of Neuroscience) does not issue nor does it receive payments for the sending, processing and publication of texts.

 - Have the rights of reproduction of graphic material, and figures either by the author himself (authors), or by third parties.

 - Tables should be done in word processor or spreadsheets.
 Under no circumstances the sending of tables in image format is accepted.

 - The heading will consist of the number of the table in Arabic, followed by the title according to the order of appearance in the text. (i.e.: Table 1.
 Title)

 - In all cases, the source from which the data was obtained should be indicated, and authors should take care to integrate said source in the References section.

 - One table should be placed per page.

 - Abbreviations with their definition should be placed at the bottom.

-Images will be sent in separate files.
+Images should be embedded in the end of the manuscript file.
 Only the text will be included in the manuscript.
 The place of insertion must be between brackets and numbered consecutively.
 Images and other graphic materials must strictly comply with the following specifications: